onnx/tensorflow-onnx/README.md

 tf2onnx converts TensorFlow (tf-2.x), keras, tensorflow.js and tflite models to ONNX via command line or python api.

+---

 ## 🛠 Maintainer Wanted

 We are currently **looking for a new maintainer** to help support and evolve the `tf2onnx` project.

 If you're passionate about the ONNX standard or contributing to the open source machine learning ecosystem, we'd love to hear from you!
 This is a great opportunity to contribute to a widely used project and collaborate with the ONNX community.

 **To express interest:**
 Please open an issue or comment on [this thread](https://github.com/onnx/tensorflow-onnx/issues) and let us know about your interest and background.

+---

-__Note: tensorflow.js support was just added.
-While we tested it with many tfjs models from tfhub, it should be considered experimental.__
+__Note: tensorflow.js support is experimental.
+While we tested it with many tfjs models from tfhub, not all models may convert correctly.__

 TensorFlow has many more ops than ONNX and occasionally mapping a model to ONNX creates issues.